Western Individualism May Have Roots In The Medieval Church's Obsession With Incest

 That also meant people had obligations toward others in their extended families.
 "You have responsibilities to your various relatives," says Henrich. "[In] some societies, you might have to bury your brother-in-law, or you might have to avenge the deaths of certain cousins if they're killed or murdered."

-Then, starting around 500, the Catholic Church entered the picture and began converting people across Western Europe.
+Then, starting around 500, the Catholic Church began converting people across Western Europe, Henrich says.

-"They begin to make inroads, converting people, ministering to the people, teaching people about God," Henrich says.
+"They begin to make inroads, converting people, ministering to the people, teaching people about God," he says.
 "But part of this is that God wants you not to marry your first cousins, and not to have additional wives, and you know, have a certain kind of family structure."

 In other words, the church began to ban incest and cousin marriage and promote smaller, nuclear families.